Creating the right environment for a good night’s rest is really beneficial.

 top tips for choosing the right blackout product

 If you know you want a blackout product, but can’t decide on the best option, then read our top tips for choosing blackout fabrics and linings for your home.

 Deciding on a blackout product is just the first step in getting the right look for your home.
 Whatever you choose needs to suit your style and décor, as well as incorporating appropriate features for your family and lifestyle.

 For a really sleek finish at the window, a blackout fabric Roller blind fitted into a PerfectFit frame is a fantastic choice.
-The Perfect Fit fame clips into place in your uPVC window and the Roller blind sits snugly within the frame.
+The Perfect Fit frame clips into place in your uPVC window and the Roller blind sits snugly within the frame.
 The blind is operated by a tab so there are no cords or chains, and the neat fit means that light levels are effectively controlled.

 Designs on darkness

 Blackout Roller blind fabrics are available in a wide range of designs to suit every age and taste.
-What’s more they can fit almost any size of window, so are a great way to instantly transform and update your scheme.
+What’s more, they can fit almost any size window, so are a great way to instantly transform and update your scheme.
 Choose from a fantastic range of plain, striped and patterned fabrics for a simply stylish look.